FRC1257/robotics-training/docs/frc/1-Basics/9-Drivetrain.md

 With this tank drive design, going backwards and forwards is very easy: we simply set all the motors to full speed forwards or backwards.
 However, turning gets a bit more complicated.
 Instead, we have to spin the two sides of the drivetrain in opposite directions.
 For instance, to turn right, we would have to spin the right wheels backwards and the left wheels forwards.
 This would do a rotation about the center of our robot.

-The above doesn't seem that bad to program until we get to the fact that driving forward and turning at the same time can be a bit challenging.
-While the code isn't that bad to write from scratch, our implementation can be buggy at first and be pretty tedious to polish.
+The above doesn't seem that bad to program until we get to the fact that driving forward and turning simultaneously can be a bit challenging.
+While the code isn't *that* bad to write from scratch, our implementation can be buggy at first and be pretty tedious to polish.

 Luckily, WPILib makes this much easier for us by introducing a class called `DifferentialDrive`.
 What this class does is introduce a way to control our motors for us and do the math to turn what we want into the individual motor outputs.
 Turning while driving (not turning in place) is essentially using mismatched speeds with respect to the two sides.